everit-org/querydsl-ecm/README.md

    the connection metadata it decides which type of SQLTemplates it should instantiate.
  - QuerydslConfigurationComponent: This component register QueryDSL Configuration instance.
+ - QuerydslSupportComponent: This component registers a QuerydslSupport instance.

 To see the all the configuration possibilities, deploy the module to your OSGi container and check the configuration possibilities in webconsole.